 Christian Education Classes – You’re welcome to come for Christian Education Classes which take place during both Sunday services.
 Classes are continually rotating, including Dave Ramsey's Financial Peace, The Art of Marriage, Becoming a Christian and Thirteen Lessons in Christian Doctrine.
 For an updated class list, click on the Adults link on the Home page.

 Children’s Service – During both the 9 & 10:30 am service, we offer classes for children from birth to 6th grade.
-At 9:00 am and 10:30 am our nursery is for birth through age 24 months and is located next to the Life Center at the main church entrance.
-Three other classes, age 2-3, age 4-6, and age 6 - 6th grade, meet downstairs in the Children's Area.
+At 9:00 am and 10:30 am our nursery is for birth to 2 years and is located next to the Life Center at the main church entrance.
+Three other classes: age 2-3, age 4-6, and age 6-6th grade, meet downstairs in the Children's Area.
 We encourage you to let your child(ren) experience learning in this energetic and fun atmosphere.

 Sunday Morning Worship Service – Our first service is from 9:00-10:10 am.
 The second worship service begins at 10:30-11:40 am.
 The two services are the same in content.

 Thursday Evening Service - 6:30-7:30 pm – Thursday evenings at OCC are quite special.
-We offer something for the whole family; our regular children's classes as well as for Jr. High and High School.
+We offer something for the whole family.
+Our regular Sunday children's classes (birth thru 6th grade) as well as classes for Jr. High and High School.
 This worship service is a wonderful opportunity for those not able to worship during traditional Sunday morning hours.

 Singing – Music is one way we worship and express our love and gratitude to God.
 A small team of 3-4 vocalists leads our music.
 They are accompanied by piano, drums and guitars.
 Our blended worship service combines treasured hymns of the past along with the best of today’s contemporary praise and worship music.